-Chain pulled on flies in Chinese public toiletsFebruary 22nd, 2013 in Other /
+Chain pulled on flies in Chinese public toiletsFebruary 22, 2013 in Medicine & Health / Other

 Authorities in China are looking to wipe out dingy public toilets with proposed rules to limit the number of flies and flush away bad smells, Beijing said.